If you feel like your paycheck disappears every month, you are not the only one.

 Instead of guessing, you know.

-Instead of worrying, you can check the numbers.
+Instead of worrying, you can check.

 Instead of asking where your paycheck went, you can actually see where it went.

-I created something simple to help you get started.
+I made something simple to help.

-It’s called Where Did My Money Go?.
+It’s called Where Did My Money Go?

 Make a plan, run the play, and win with your money.